Is the NetSuite integration right for me?

 How long does it take to set up?

 In less than 10 minutes, you can connect Brex to your NetSuite account (Sandbox or production).
-Once connected, your chart of accounts, departments, locations, and classes will be available in the Brex dashboard.
+Once connected, your chart of accounts, departments, locations, vendors, classes, and more will be available in the Brex dashboard.

 What should I know before getting started?